dtanzer/mocha-assume/README.md

     assuming(true).it("This test will run", () => { /* ... */ });
     assuming(false).it("This test will NOT run", () => { /* ... */ });

+## Need support?

+If you have any questions, need help with mocha-assume or have a feature request, feel free to contact me on Twitter or via email.
+If you want to stay in touch, follow me on Twitter.

+* David Tanzer | business@davidtanzer.net | <a href="https://twitter.com/dtanzer">@dtanzer</a>

+If you are interested in learning more about test driven development, clean code, and writing good tests, check out this course: http://www.davidtanzer.net/cc (subscribe to the mailing list if you are interested, but would like to have the course in a different location).

 ## Why?
 Very Short Version

 Sometimes, you have tests that look as if they are totally independent, but in reality, they are not: When one of them fails, all others fail too.
 The reason is that the first test tests a precondition for all other tests.